If you've blocked our ad, please consider unblocking it.

 The only unused icons on the roster itself: Master Hand, Crazy Hand, and the two as a team.
 There is also one for the Master Core.

 Stock icons to go along nicely with the respective enemies.
 KOing Meta Ridley in Pyrosphere will simply have him revert to his normal form therefore making use of his default Brawl stock icon for some reason.
+Meta Ridley doesn't even have any other graphics relating to it, unlike regular Ridley, most likely a contributor to why this icon became unused.
 Getting KO credit for defeating Metal Face was a feature cut late in the game, as a tip exists stating that whoever finishes him off gets credit for the kill.
-Virus' placeholder icon uses Kirby's from a earlier version of the game where he has his mouth open, but in the final he is simply smiling.
-There also exists some Mii heads, one for each gender.
+Virus' placeholder icon uses an early (and very dark, for some reason) version of Kirby's icon where he has his mouth open, but in the final he is simply smiling.
+There also exists some Mii heads, one for each gender, a leftover from the 3DS version's E3 demo.

 ui_mark_db has multiple emblem references which are not used in either the 3DS or Wii U version.
 The first is rhythm, which is organized with the fighters.
 The second is Diary, which is organized with stage.
 Rhythm seems to refer to a character from the Rhythm Heaven series, and Diary may refer to a Swapnote stage.
 When examining the emblem texture files, it appears that the files were removed.